djmeph/binance-buy-alert/README.md

 }
 ```

-When creating an API key for this on Binance, it is highly recommended that you set it to read-only and restrict it to the public IP address of the server it's running on.
+When creating an API key for this on Binance, it is highly recommended to set it to read-only and restrict it to the public IP address of the server it's running on.